moemilan/ansible-os-patch/roles/os_patching/README.md

 - `nagios_downtime_in_minutes`: Duration of scheduled downtime in minutes.
 - `nagios_downtime_comment`: Comment for scheduled downtime.
 - `nagios_schedule_downtime`: Boolean to schedule downtime.
-To obtain the nagios_apikey, you need to generate an API key in your Nagios configuration.
-Refer to the Nagios documentation for instructions on how to generate an API key.

 ### Windows Variables
 - `windows_winrm_port`: Windows WinRM port to connect to the Windows servers